Evidence of Scaling Advantage for the Quantum Approximate Optimization Algorithm on a Classically Intractable Problem: Results

 For a given sequence of spins $s_i\in\{\pm 1\}$, the autocorrelation is given as

 The goal of the LABS problem is to find a sequence of spins that minimizes the so-called ``sidelobe'' energy,

 or, equivalently, maximizes the merit factor

 The time-to-solution (TTS) is defined as the time a solver takes to produce this sequence.
-The energy $\mathcal{E}_{\text{sidelobe}}(\boldsymbol{s})$ is a polynomial containing terms of degree 2 and 4, visualized in Fig.~\ref{fig:Fig1_scheme_summary}a.
-It can be encoded on qubits by the following Hamiltonian:
+The energy $\mathcal{E}_{\text{sidelobe}}(\boldsymbol{s})$ is a polynomial containing terms of degree 2 and 4, visualized in Fig.~\ref{fig:Fig1_scheme_summary}A. An instance of the LABS problem is unique for each $N$, and can be encoded on qubits by the following Hamiltonian:

 where $\zgate_j$ is a Pauli $\zgate$ operator acting on qubit $j$.